-- 1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB. - 1.4.2 The chairman is authorized to decide that there shall be no discussion on Questions on which insufficient contributions have been received. - 1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.1 of WTSA Resolution 1, may be deleted if no contributions have been received for the previous two study group meetings. - 1.4.4 Study groups and working parties may set up working teams (which should be as small as possible and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties. - 1.4.5 For projects involving more than one study group, baseline documents may be prepared in order to provide the basis for coordinated study among the various study groups.
-The term "baseline document" refers to a document which contains the elements of common agreement at a given point in time. - 1.4.6 Chairmen will ask, during each meeting, whether anyone has knowledge of patents or software copyrights, the use of which may be required to implement the Recommendation being considered.
+1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB.

+1.4.2 The chairman is authorized to decide that there shall be no discussion on Questions on which insufficient contributions have been received.

+1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.1 of WTSA Resolution 1, may be deleted if no contributions have been received for the previous two study group meetings.

+1.4.4 Study groups and working parties may set up working teams (which should be as small as possible and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties.

+1.4.5 For projects involving more than one study group, baseline documents may be prepared in order to provide the basis for coordinated study among the various study groups.
+The term "baseline document" refers to a document which contains the elements of common agreement at a given point in time.

+1.4.6 Chairmen will ask, during each meeting, whether anyone has knowledge of patents or software copyrights, the use of which may be required to implement the Recommendation being considered.
 The fact that the question was asked shall be recorded in the working party or study group meeting report, along with any affirmative responses.

-1.4.7 Study groups shall establish and maintain a work plan, which includes target dates for consenting or determining each draft Recommendation.
+1.4.7 Study groups shall establish and maintain a work programme, which includes target dates for consenting or determining each draft Recommendation.
+The work programme is available in a database which is searchable from the study group website.
+For each work item under development, the database contains the Recommendation number (or provisional mnemonic designation), the title, scope, editor, timing, priority, identification of any liaison relationships, any editor assigned, the location of the most recent text, the approval process, and the status for documents in the approval process.
+The database is updated to reflect progress or completion of work, re-planning of in-progress items, or addition of new work items.

+The decision to add a new work item to the work programme should be documented in the report of the meeting using the template in Annex A. Note that this may not be necessary to document the continuation of existing work (e.g. an amendment or revision of an existing Recommendation).

+A work item may be considered for discontinuation from the work programme if it has not given rise to any contribution in the time interval of the previous two study group meetings.